dmweis/dmweis.github.io/_posts/Robotics/2018-03-21-HopperIntro.md

 The new body is again entirely modeled by me.
 But this time it's done without a base I was trying to copy.
 I have also learned a lot more about CAD so the design is a lot more parametric and higher quality.

 The most obvious change is the addition of two more legs.
-The hexapodal design allows more stable movement.
+The hexapod design allows more stable movement.
 And upgrade of the core of the robot.
 It now has a fully working battery bay where you can easy and quickly switch batteries.
 Main controller has also been now integrated inside of the main body.
 And as a cherry on top the top plate has screw holes and magnetic mounts for any equipment that you might want to put on top.

 #### Main body of the new robot